-(C) demonstrate awareness of new and emerging diesel technologies; and (D) Identify and discuss the proper use of diagnostic tools and equipment.
-(E) demonstrate awareness of fluid/pneumatic principles, properties, controls and safety (5) The student applies the technical knowledge and skills of the trade-to-work situations.
-The student is expected to: (A) learn ordering stock, and locate parts; (B) demonstrate procedures for removal, repair, and replacement of engine components; (C) Learn service and repair braking, steering, and suspension systems hydraulic and pneumatic; (D) demonstrate service and repair electrical and electronic systems, understand basic electrical, Ohms Law, resistance, voltage and current; (E) understanding of the service and repair of air-conditioning, heating, and accessory systems; (F) know procedures to inspect, service, and repair chassis and power train components and systems; (G) demonstrate service and repair cooling and lubrication systems; and (H) Learn the process to perform regular audits and inspections to maintain compliance with safety, health, and environmental regulations per appropriate governmental regulations.
+(C) demonstrate awareness of new and emerging diesel technologies; and (D) identify and discuss the proper use of diagnostic tools and equipment.
+(E) demonstrate awareness of fluid/pneumatic, properties, controls and safety (5) The student applies the technical knowledge and skills of the trade-to-work situations.
+The student is expected to: (A) understand the procedures of parts management, such as ordering, stocking, and locating parts; (B) demonstrate procedures for removal, repair, and replacement of engine components; (C) understand and discuss procedures for service and repair of systems such as braking, steering, and suspension systems of hydraulic and pneumatic power; (D) understand electrical / electronic systems basic theory such as; ohms law, voltage drop, resistance, amperage, voltage, and wiring diagram symbol; (E) understand proper procedures to service/ repair air-conditioning, heating, and accessory systems; (F) understand procedures to service and repair chassis and power train systems; (G) understand procedures to service and repair cooling and lubrication systems; and (H) understand the process to perform regular audits / inspections to maintain compliance with appropriate governmental regulations in areas such as safety, health, and environmental protection.